 My name will remain on my family tree as a fully paid-up member, and although I might not see them often, the branches of my extended family remain close to my heart – as they have been this week.
 The hope is that my successors will keep my memory alive – through silly and embarrassing anecdotes and stories, I imagine, rather than a pompous list of achievements that I deemed important at one time.

-Remember that time that Lou or Auntie Lou, or Grandma or Mum … they’ll say…and I’ll be remembered, in all likelihood for that time I made a complete ass of myself by falling off my bike in Bali, straight into a rice paddy.
+‘Remember that time that Lou (or Auntie Lou or Grandma or Mum) ‘… they’ll say…and for a moment I’ll be remembered – in all likelihood for that time I made a complete ass of myself when I fell off my bike into a rice paddy in Bali.

-My uncle will be remembered for being a good man, who used to take us cousins swimming together on the weekends with the boundless energy and enthusiasm of a man half his age.
+My uncle will be remembered for being a good man, who took us cousins swimming together on the weekends with the boundless energy and enthusiasm of a man half his age.
 He was also one of the archetypal dad-jokers before the phenomenon was formally recognized, and he will continue to be as loved in death as he was in life.
-Which is all any of us can hope for.